Shivang0/ducatuscore/packages/ducatuscore-lib/docs/hierarchical.md

 ## Hierarchically Derived Keys

-Bitcore provides full support for [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), allowing for many key management schemas that benefit from this property.
+Ducatuscore provides full support for [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), allowing for many key management schemas that benefit from this property.
 Please be sure to read and understand the basic concepts and the warnings on that BIP before using these classes.

 ## HDPrivateKey